-You have been granted refugee status, humanitarian protection or discretionary leave to remain.
+You have been granted refugee status, humanitarian protection or discretionary leave to remain (Permission to Stay).
 You can now:

 - work

 - study

 - claim social security benefits

 It is your job to make sure that you understand your entitlements and responsibilities while living in Northern Ireland/UK.